terichadbourne/unscheduler-ember/README.md

 <img src="images/AnalogScheduling.jpeg" width="400">

 ## Project planning and strategy

+Preparation and planning were key to my success with this project.
+Here's a look at my strategy and process.

 For my first experience with Ember, I decided to return to the Unscheduler app that I had previously built in jQuery and work on some new functionality.
 Since event admins make decisions that affect what all users see when they visit the